- Oops!Something went wrong.Please try again later.

 What Does The Institutional Ownership Tell Us About Prudential Financial?

-Institutional investors own over 50% of the company, so together than can probably strongly influence board decisions.
+Investors should note that institutions actually own more than half the company, so they can collectively wield significant power.
 We note that hedge funds don't have a meaningful investment in Prudential Financial.
-BlackRock, Inc. is currently the largest shareholder, with 8.4% of shares outstanding.
-With 8.3% and 4.6% of the shares outstanding respectively, The Vanguard Group, Inc. and State Street Global Advisors, Inc. are the second and third largest shareholders.
+Our data shows that BlackRock, Inc. is the largest shareholder with 8.2% of shares outstanding.
+The Vanguard Group, Inc. is the second largest shareholder owning 8.1% of common stock, and State Street Global Advisors, Inc. holds about 4.7% of the company stock.

 On studying our ownership data, we found that 25 of the top shareholders collectively own less than 50% of the share register, implying that no single individual has a majority interest.